dbnetsoft/RaceResultExchangeDocumentation/docs/displayboards/fdsmled/scripting.md

 ## Colors

 FDS MLED panels also support setting colors.
-A lot of colors are possible to be used with FDS MLED boards, e.g. Red and Green or White.

 The following functions are available: